collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Open an issue | Can only do in browser | N/A
 Open a pull request | Can only do in browser | N/A

-Committing changes in browser versus locally
-* Can do many things in the browser (example: patch)
-* Some changes can be made and committed in the browser, some cannot
-* Some things can be done in both browser or command line, some things only by command line locally.

-Running code
-* Will need to run code locally to view changes, unless dealing with gh-pages and HTML, CSS, JavaScript, or Jekyll

 Create, add, rename, move file
 Can create, add, rename, move file in browser or from command line (images are an exception)